Boonsboro, Maryland: Education

-The current principal of Boonsboro High School is Sherry Hamilton.

 Transportation

 The primary means of travel to and from Boonsboro is by road.
 Five main highways serve the town, with the most prominent of these being U.S. Route 40 Alternate.
 US 40 Alt follows Main Street through central Boonsboro, linking westward to Hagerstown and eastward to Frederick.
 In addition to US 40 Alt, Maryland Route 34 connects Boonsboro to Sharpsburg, Maryland Route 66 connects the town to Interstate 70, Maryland Route 67 connects it to U.S. Route 340, and Maryland Route 68 links to Interstate 81 and Williamsport.